swyxio/ai-notes/TEXT.md

 - [Humanloop.com](https://humanloop.com) Playground - variable interpolations + api endpoints, collect generations with feedback
 - [Everyprompt.com]( https://everyprompt.com) Playground - similar to above with ux improvements
+- Introducing [http://Promptable.ai](https://t.co/xbYN1gYHs7) The Ultimate Workspace for Prompt Engineering
+	- 1) A Delightful Prompt Editor - Organize Prompts in Folders. - Stream completions. - Add variables. - Change Model Parameters (even custom models!)
+	- 2) Batch Testing!
+We built a table that you can run completions on to evaluate your prompts How? - Add multiple inputs that your prompt needs to handle - Click run and process them in batch. - Add annotation columns (MultiSelect, Markdown) to keep track of the status of Inputs
+	- 3) Version and Deploy.
+You're happy with your completions, You added some test cases.
+It's time to ship!
+Deploy your prompt and fetch the latest version from our API.
+Simple storage.
+No added latency between you and your LLM.
 - [Langchain](https://github.com/hwchase17/langchain) python package - implements many techniques
 - Lamdaprompt https://github.com/approximatelabs/lambdaprompt
 	- used in pandas extension https://github.com/approximatelabs/sketch